Sample the splendours of Tasmania’s stunning east coast, from seafood and wine to lush rainforest and powder-white beaches.

 Start the day with a bushwalk through the Wielangta Forest along the Three Thumbs Track.
-This four kilometre loop (2.5 miles) takes you through eucalypt forest and temperate rainforest, with majestic views of Orford, Spring Bay and out to Maria Island.
+This four-kilometre loop (2.5 miles) takes you through a eucalyptus forest and temperate rainforest, with majestic views of Orford, Spring Bay and out to Maria Island.
 Then enjoy one of the country’s most scenic coastal drives – roughly an hour and a half north – toward the white sandy beaches and pink granite peaks of Freycinet Peninsula.
-Drop into Kate’s Berry Farm and pick up a punnet of fresh berries and her famous chocolates, then visit one of the local wineries such as Milton Vineyard for its signature Pinot Noir and Riesling.
+Drop into Kate’s Berry Farm and pick up a punnet of fresh berries and her famous chocolates, then visit one of the local wineries such as Milton Vineyard for its signature pinot noir and riesling.
 Spend the afternoon swimming, surfing or diving around the picturesque Mayfield Bay Coastal Reserve or visit the wetlands of Moulting Lagoon, where you can watch black swans and pelicans glide by.
-Spend the night at a bed and breakfast such as Redcliffe House with five guest rooms, including ensuite, to choose from.
+Spend the night at a bed and breakfast such as Redcliffe House with five guest rooms to choose from.

 Day 3: Swansea to Freycinet National Park